-In this manual, the terms used conform to those in Law No. 03/L-051 on Civil Aviation, Regulation 1/2008 on Aerodromes, and Annex 14 Volume I, to the Convention on International Civil Aviation.
+In this manual, the terms used conform to those in Law No. 03/L-051 on Civil Aviation, Regulation No. 17/2017 on Requirements and Administrative Procedures Related to Aerodromes, and Annex 14 Volume I, to the Convention on International Civil Aviation.
 However some of the frequently used terms are given below for ease of reference to the user:

-Term Definition Aerodrome Aerodrome means a defined area on land or water (including any buildings, installations and equipment) intended or designed to be used either wholly or partly for the arrival, departure and surface movement of aircraft.
-Aerodrome Facilities and Equipment Facilities and equipment, inside or outside the boundaries of an aerodrome, that are constructed or installed and maintained for the arrival, departure and surface movement of aircraft.
+Term Definition Aerodrome Aerodrome means a defined area (including any buildings, installations and equipment) on land or water or on a fixed, fixed offshore or floating structure intended to be used either wholly or in part for the arrival, departure and surface movement of aircraft; Aerodrome Facilities and Equipment Facilities and equipment, inside or outside the boundaries of an aerodrome, that are constructed or installed and maintained for the arrival, departure and surface movement of aircraft.
 Aerodrome Services and Operations Manual The manual that forms part of the application for an aerodrome certificate pursuant to the requirements of the Aerodrome Certification Manual including any amendments thereto accepted by the Authority.
 Aerodrome Operator Any person or legal entity authorized by the Authority to manage and operate an aerodrome by means of issuance of an aerodrome certificate.
 Aircraft Aircraft means any machine that can derive support in the atmosphere from the reactions of the air, otherwise than by the reactions of the air against the surface of the earth.
 Air Traffic Service Air traffic service includes (a) aerodrome control service; (b) approach control service; (c) area control service; (d) flight information service; (e) alerting service and (f) any other air traffic service considered by the Authority to be necessary or desirable for the safe and efficient operation of the civil aviation system.